 If you need to reach out for help from a professional, if you are feeling suicidal or having thoughts of self harm, below are other sources of support:

 - Your local GP.
 Ring them and arrange to see them as soon as possible.

 - Emergency Services.
 Dial 999 and ask for the police or ambulance service.

 - Your local Accident & Emergency department.
-Ask to be seen by the duty psychiatrist, who should be able to assess you and give you appropriate help.
+Ask to be seen by the duty psychiatrist or mental health liaison nurse, who should be able to assess you and give you appropriate help.